Robert-beep773/LEDprojectFall2025/LED-Strips-Signboard-main/README.md

 3. When prompted:
    - Enter a server port (default: 8080)
    - Enter the COM port number (e.g., 3 for COM3)
+   - Enter the baud rate (default: 9600, range: 1200-115200)
+4. The server will connect to Arduino and send the baud rate
-4. Open **Dashboard.html** in a web browser
+5. Open **Dashboard.html** in a web browser
-5. The interface should connect automatically to the server
+6. The interface should connect automatically to the server

 ### Hardware Wiring
 - **LED Strips**: Connect to digital pins 23-37 (see `Display.h` for pin mapping)